 It is essential to close all the registers in your store every day.
 If you have staff, make sure you have a closing process for every register, in every outlet, each day.
 This should include counting the cash takings and removing them from the cash drawer, summing up your card/EFTPOS machine, if required, and closing the register(s) in Retail POS.

-This article will give you an understanding of what information is sent to Xero when you close your register.
-It will then discuss how to send your register closures to Xero.
+This article will give you an understanding of what information is sent to Xero when you close your register and how to send your register closures to Xero.
 If you would like to skip to how to send your register closures to Xero, click here.

 What information is sent to Xero when you close your register?

-When you close a register in Vend, an accounts receivable invoice will be created in Xero.
+When you close a register in Retail POS, an accounts receivable invoice will be created in Xero.
 The invoice will include:

 Products sold: Depending on the setting you chose, this will either be summed per product or per account code, or listed per sale.
 The amounts will exclude tax.

 - Loyalty liability incurred and expense added when loyalty earned.

 - Loyalty liability reduced when redeemed (along with sale of product recorded).

 A note of the amount of payments taken for On account sales that day, (the payments will be shown on the account sale invoice instead), if the day's takings included any On account sales.